Ersanio/snes-assembly-book/docs/indepth/misc.md

 ```
 BRK #$02
 ```
-The parameter is not used for anything in particular, but if you write a meaningful 'catch' to the BRK, you could probably read what the value of the BRK was supposed to be, and do certain things depending on the value.
+The parameter is not used for anything in particular, but if you write a meaningful "catch" to the BRK, you could probably read what the value of the BRK was supposed to be, and do certain things depending on the value.

 When the BRK opcode is executed, the following events happen:
 * First, the (24-bit) address of the instruction after `BRK #$xx` is pushed onto the stack